Every hierarchy of beliefs is a type: The type space

-As we have already mentioned, Heifetz and Samet's formalization of type space is a little bit different from ours.
-However the difference between the two approaches is quite slight, and we prove a stronger result in theorem \ref{fotetel}., hence we have omitted the formal proof of the above proposition.
+As we have already mentioned, \cite{HeifetzSamet1998}'s formalization of type spaces is different from ours.
+Since the difference between the two approaches is quite slight and we prove a stronger result in Theorem \ref{fotetel}, we omit the proof of the above proposition.

-Next, we turn our attention to an other property of type spaces, the completeness.
+Next, we turn our attention to an other property of type spaces, to the completeness.